AJGreaves/portrait-artist/testing.md

 1. Navigation bar:
     1. Go to the "Home" page from a desktop.
-    2. Change the screen size from from desktop to tablet to verify that the navigation bar is responsive and switches from in line menu to burger icon dropdown menu at the appropriate place.
+    2. Change the screen size from desktop to tablet to verify that the navigation bar is responsive and switches from in line menu to burger icon dropdown menu at the appropriate place.
     3. When checking responsiveness of navbar, verify that there is no overflow causing ugly size changes to menu items. _During testing there were overflow problems here.
 This was fixed by reducing size of the button and logo margins_
     4. Hover over the logo in the navigation bar and verify that the alt text appears. _During testing this did not happen, so I added a title attribute to the logo to fix_
     5. Click on the logo in the navigation bar and verify that it links to the home page.
     6. Click on each navigation menu item and verify that it links to the correct page.
     7. Hover over the "request quote" button and verify the hover colour change works as expected.
     8. Click on the "request quote" button and verify that it links to the contact page.
-    9. Change screen size to small and click burger icon, verify that the menu drops down and that the menu text is centered.
+    9. Change screen size to small and click burger icon, verify that the menu drops down and that the menu text is centred.
     10. Repeat verification of functionality and responsiveness on my mobile phone and tablet.

 2. Hero image / video: